dz0n/HomeBudget/README.md

 # HomeBudget
 Personal and household budgeting application.
-All your earnings and expenses in one place, wherever you are.
+All your earnings and expenses under control, in one place and wherever you are.

 Used frameworks and technologies:
 - Spring (modules: Core, Web, Data Access [JDBC templates, ORM], AOP, Test)